 Tip #1.
 Your Medical Intern Placement Number.

-The IPN is a unique nine digit number which has been generated by AHPRA and has been provided to medical schools for distribution to all 2020 final year medical students.
+The IPN is a unique nine-digit number that has been generated by AHPRA and has been provided to medical schools for distribution to all 2021 final year medical students.
 The number is used as part of the national audit process (which ensures that intern positions across the country are made available to as many applicants as possible) as well as to streamline registration.

 Tip #2.
 Other Things You Will Likely Need.